citrixsystems/pathweaver/README.md

-Now you can access the Atlas REST API eg. do a GET on [http://localhost:8080/v1.1/1000/loadbalancers](http://localhost:8080/v1.1/1000/loadbalancers) where 1000 is a tenant_id.
+Now you can access the Pathweaver REST API eg. do a GET on [http://localhost:8080/v1.1/1000/loadbalancers](http://localhost:8080/v1.1/1000/loadbalancers) where 1000 is a tenant_id.
 What does it return?
 May be it's time to do a POST.
-More more operations, [http://wiki.openstack.org/Atlas-LB](http://wiki.openstack.org/Atlas-LB)
+More more operations, [http://wiki.daylight.org/Pathweaver](http://wiki.daylight.org/Pathweaver)

 ### Deploy under Glassfish Application Server